ReemNeama/eventati_book/FIREBASE_IMPLEMENTATION_PLAN.md

 This will ensure a smooth transition to Firebase when the project is ready for backend integration.

-## Current Status
+## Implementation Status Details

-- Firebase project 'eventati-book' has been created
+- Firebase project 'eventati-book' has been created and fully configured
 - Firebase configuration files have been generated (firebase_options.dart)
 - Firebase Core is initialized in main.dart
 - google-services.json is configured for Android
-- firebase_core dependency is added to pubspec.yaml
+- All Firebase dependencies have been added to pubspec.yaml
+- Firebase service interfaces have been created and implemented
+- Firebase Messaging service has been implemented with notification handling
+- Firebase Analytics and Crashlytics services have been initialized
+- Firestore base service has been implemented
+- Wizard state persistence with Firestore has been implemented
+- Wizard connection data structure has been designed and implemented
+- Service locator has been updated to register all Firebase services
+- Vendor recommendation Firestore service has been implemented
+- Task dependency UI integration has been completed
+- All code quality issues have been fixed (0 problems)

 ## Firebase Services to Implement